EJCarron/jekyll-blog/_posts/2020-01-05-Graphic-Designer-On-The-Road.md

 ---
 layout: post
-title: "Graphic Designer On The Road"
+title: "Example of a D3 Graph"
 description: "A graphic designer is a professional within the graphic design and graphic arts industry."
 date: 2022-01-05
 feature_image: images/road.jpg